Sodomy law: Cameroon

+Chad

+Same-sex sexual activity is illegal in Chad since 2017.
+Previous to that there were no restrictions.

+The Comoros

+Both male and female same-sex sexual acts are illegal in Comoros.
+Article 300 of the new 2020 Penal Code establishes that "Any act of a sexual nature contrary to morality or unnatural shall be punished with a sentence of six months to two years and a fine of 100,000 to 300,000 francs."

+Previously, the 1982 Penal Code established that such acts were punished with up to five years imprisonment and a fine of 50,000 to 1,000,000 francs.

+Egypt

+For men, “habitual” same-sex activity is illegal with punishment of up to 3 years imprisonment with fines.

+Eritrea

+Same-sex sexual activity is prohibited in Eritrea due to the penal code of 1957.

+Eswatini

+Male homosexuality is illegal in Eswatini, though this law is in practice unenforced.
+According to the 2021 Human Rights Practices Report from the US Department of State, "there has never been an arrest or prosecution for consensual same-sex conduct."

 Ethiopia

 The previous Penal Code of the country, enacted in 1957, encompassed a dedicated chapter addressing "sexual deviations."
 Contained within this chapter, Article 600 prescribed punitive measures for engaging in sexual acts or any other conduct deemed "indecent" with a person of the same sex.
 The prescribed penalties ranged from imprisonment for a period of 10 days to three years.
 The current Penal Code, enacted in 2004, continues to proscribe same-sex sexual activity as a criminal offense.
 As per the provisions outlined in Article 629, individuals found involved in such activities may face imprisonment, with a minimum sentence of one year, as explicitly delineated in Article 630.
 Additionally, under Article 630(1)(b), “making a profession” of such acts aggravates the penalty to up to 10 years.

 In Ethiopian law, the wording of the penal code treats a homosexual act as an act of an aggressor against a victim.
 Consequently, the offense of the aggressor is considered aggravated, when it results in the suicide of the victim for reasons of "shame, distress or despair".